m4c0/be-cpu/README.md

 Before trying to dig in this project, please check out Ben Eater's [YouTube Playlist](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU) first.
 That's an amazing material, and he deserves a lot of credits (and tips, as well).

 This repository contains my own version of Ben Eater's CPU.
+Some people builds a car in their spare time, I build a CPU.
 I'm open-sourcing it because Ben's design is open as well.
 Maybe there'll be some videos on my own in the future.
 I also have plans of making them as a learning tool for others (so you can buy and tweak them).

+## Mission

+First, be fun.
+"Fun" is more important than "cool".
+The final result may be cool, but the path will definitely be fun.
+It's what [Arduino](https://www.arduino.cc) does in the microcontroller market - there are ICs faster than ATmega, with more memory, IOs and resources in general, but it's fun to work with Arduino and you can make cool stuff with it.

+## General design decisions

-One main difference from the original design is how I use SMT instead of THT.
-Mainly because I like designing and soldering using SMT (althought I'm still learning).
+One visible difference from Ben's original design is the usage SMD instead of THT.
+Mainly because I like designing and soldering using SMD (althought I'm still learning).

-Another difference is the replacement of every TTL chip (74LS) with their CMOS variants (74HC).
-They are easier and cheaper to find.
+Also, due to pricing and availability, the 74LS chips are being replaced with their CMOS variants (mostly 74HC).

+Ben also tried to split his design into modules, but not all modules had its own breadbord.
+The same goes here, but enforced to be one PCB per module.

+The clock itself is slow.
+This is not a design to run in the scale of MHz.
+It's meant to see what the CPU is doing as it runs simple algorithms, in a very low clock (less than 1kHz - TBC).
+This also allows the design to be "EMI-free" (as in "don't need to care about EMI").
+2-layer boards and lack of extra ground pins will be a thing here.

+Note: being able to implement [RISC-V](https://riscv.org) would be interesting, but definitely unfeasible with those modules.

 ## Versions